 - You can also enter a NirCmd command directly from Launchy.
 In the Launchy box type:

 and then hit the Tab key.
 You should see an arrow and a blinking cursor after nircmd

 - Now try entering one of the example NirCmd commands – I’ll use the one to open my DVD drive:

 - This will eject your CD/DVD drive (assuming it’s assigned to the D: drive)

 cdrom open d:

 There are a lot of commands and examples to try out, especially since you can have multiple commands in a single .bat file.
 Try this quick set of commands to tidy up Windows and logoff (particularly good for a computer that has multiple users):

 C:\nircmd\nircmd.exe exitwin logoff

-Save this as Logoff.bat in C:\NirCmd\ and when you are ready, running it will empty all of the recycling bins, clear the computer and log off the current user, be sure to only test this once you want to logoff as it will close all of your windows including unsaved documents.
+Save this as Logoff.bat in C:\NirCmd\ and when you are ready, running it will empty the Recycle Bin, clear the clipboard and log off the current user.
+Be sure to only test this once you want to logoff as it will close all of your windows, including unsaved documents.

 Note: Depending on your Launchy settings you may have to Rescan Catalog after making new .bat files or desktop shortcuts.
 This option is on the General tab on the bottom as Minutes between catalog updates.
 If you have it set to 0 which is for manual updates only, then you will have to rescan the catalog whenever you want new commands and shortcuts added to Launchy.